CSV to XLS Converter

 Cons:

-• File Size: The binary .XLS file is significantly larger than the plain-text .CSV.
+• File Size: Binary .XLS files are significantly larger than plain text .CSV files.

 Conversion Difficulties & Why Convert.Guru